On the importance of 3D stress state in 2D earthquake rupture simulations with off-fault deformation: Results

 We first examine the importance of accounting for the out-of-plane stress in determining the off-fault plastic deformation.
 Here we compute the Drucker-Prager criterion: \begin{linenomath*} \end{linenomath*} where $p\equiv I_1/3=(\s{xx}+\s{yy}+\s{zz})/3$ is the hydrostatic stress derived from the first invariant $I_1$ of the stress tensor and $J_2=s_{ij}s_{ij}/2$ corresponds to the second invariant of the deviatoric stress tensor (with $s_{ij} = \sigma_{ij} - p\delta_{ij}$).
 However, in many of the published 2D studies \citep[][among others]{templeton2008off,dunham2011earthquake} the out-of-plane stress, $\s{zz}$, is assumed to be the mean of the in-plane stresses i.e $\s{zz} = (\s{xx}+\s{yy})/2$.
 This particular choice of $\s{zz}$ makes the Mohr-Coulomb and Drucker-Prager yield surfaces coincide in 2D.
 Therefore, the invariants can be computed using the in-plane stress tensor components i. e. $p^{ip}=(\s{xx}+\s{yy})/2$ which consequently changes the second invariant of the deviatoric stress tensor as well (further referred as $J_2^{ip}$).
 We note the Drucker-Prager criterion, solely using the in-plane stresses as follow: \begin{linenomath*} \end{linenomath*}

-To illustrate the contribution of the out-of-plane stress in computing the invariants we use case (\textit{i}) with $\Psi = 55^o$ and $S$ = 2 (see table~\ref{tab:ini_param}).
+To illustrate the contribution of the out-of-plane stress in computing the invariants we use case (\textit{i}) with $\Psi = 55^o$ and $S$ = 2 (see Table~\ref{tab:ini_param}).
 We compare the hydrostatic stress and the square root of the second invariant of the deviatoric stress tensor obtained with and without the out-of-plane stress (Figures \ref{fig04invariantsSS}a \& b) when the fault has ruptured about 5 times the process zone $R_0$.
 We can observe that in both cases, the hydrostatic stress is higher in the compressional quadrants.
-However, if the out of plane stress is ignored, the hydrostatic stress is overestimated (stresses are positive in tension) by up to $20$ MPa (or two dynamic stress drop) as displayed in Figure \ref{fig04invariantsSS}c.
+However, if the out of plane stress is ignored, the hydrostatic stress is overestimated (stresses are positive in tension) by up to $20$ MPa (or two \add[review]{times the} dynamic stress drop) as displayed in Figure \ref{fig04invariantsSS}c.
 On the other hand, the second invariant of the deviatoric stress tensor is underestimated if we ignore $\sigma_{zz}$ (Figures \ref{fig04invariantsSS}d, e \& f).
 The difference between $J_2$ and $J_2^{ip}$ is up to $\sim$1.5 times the dynamic stress drop.
 This results in a significant difference in the estimation of the Drucker-Prager criterion (Figure \ref{fig05druckerPragerSS}a, b \& c).
-In both cases, $F_{DP}$ or $F_{DP}^{ip}$ are positive in the tensional quadrant.
-However, taking into account the out-of-plane stress not only increases the area where the Drucker-Prager criterion is positive, i.e., where the plastic deformation is expected, but the overall magnitude is higher.
-Hence this leads to an underestimation of the plastic deformation.
+In both cases, $F_{DP}$ or $F_{DP}^{ip}$ are positive in the tensional quadrants.
+However, taking into account the out-of-plane stress not only increases the area where the Drucker-Prager criterion is positive, i.e., where the plastic deformation is expected, \add[review]{but the overall magnitude of the plastic strain is also higher}.
+Hence this leads to an underestimation of the plastic deformation. \add[review]{As expected, Figure S2 reveals consistent findings when computing the Drucker-Prager criterion, solely using the dynamic change of stresses due to the rupture propagation.}

 Changing the initial state of stress, using case (\textit{vii}), i.e. for $\Psi = 15^o$ and S = 1 (see Table~\ref{tab:ini_param}) we obtained even more drastic differences.
 When the out-of-plane stress is ignored (Figure \ref{fig05druckerPragerSS}e) $F_{DP}^{ip}$ is pretty much negative everywhere, which may lead to the interpretation that no plastic deformation is happening.
 Whereas, when accounting for $\sigma_{zz}$, even if the magnitude is about four times smaller than for case (\textit{i}), we record positive $F_{DP}$, notably within the compressional quadrants.

 \